 For one: everyone only shares the pretty pictures.
 All those failed, ugly drawings people make?
 You don’t see ‘m online!
 So it looks like everyone is better than you and everything they draw always succeeds.
 Which can cause you feeling that your ugly drawings are a sign that you’re not good enough.
 Instead of you realizing that it’s part of the creative process!
 Trust me: I’m no stranger to these feelings.
 When it happens, I feel like I’m not a ‘real’ illustrator (hello imposter syndrom!), because I can’t get an illustration onto paper right away.
 I find it pretty reassuring when other illustrators share the struggles they sometimes go through to get to a good result.
 No matter the years of experience, it’s totally normal that it takes time and lots of effort (and frustration and a mental breakdown here an there).
 Illustrator Rebecca Green wrote a great blog about the process of one of her latest picture books – all struggles included.

 And the second pitfall?
 We compare ourselves on social media with people who are on a totally different point in their creative adventure.
 You might be looking at someone with over 10 years of drawing experience while you only started drawing 1 year ago!
 But unfortunately those Instagram posts don’t come with a daily disclaimer, so we tend to forget this over and over again.
-We are fast in concluding that we are not good enough – like it’s an unalterably fact.
-I even have people doubting if they can join o my workshops ‘because they can’t draw that well’.
+We are quick in concluding that we are not good enough – like it’s an unalterably fact.
+I even have people doubting if they can join one my workshops ‘because they can’t draw that well’.
 While the whole idea of a workshop is that you will learn how to!
 If you could already draw really well, you wouldn’t have to join the workshop, right?

 ‘Don’t compare your beginning to someone else’s middle.
 The only one you should compare yourself to is your former self.’